-Ashford University offers both online and campus-based programs to accommodate diverse learners and support student success.
+UAGC offers both online and campus-based programs to accommodate diverse learners and support student success.
 For students balancing work, family, or other commitments, over 60 of these degrees are available completely online, including associate, bachelor’s, master’s, and doctoral degrees.
-Ashford is home to four colleges, such as the Forbes School of Business and Technology, the College of Education, the College of Health, Human Services, and Science, and the College of Liberal Arts.
-All types of students pursue an education at Ashford, including those who have decided to go back to school later in life to those who serve in the military.
+UAGC is home to four colleges, such as the Forbes School of Business and Technology, the College of Education, the College of Health, Human Services, and Science, and the College of Liberal Arts.
+All types of students pursue an education at UAGC, including those who have decided to go back to school later in life to those who serve in the military.
 The University is accredited by the WASC Senior College and University Commission.

-The Doctor of Psychology at Ashford is an online program that enables students to enact meaningful change in society.
+The Doctor of Psychology at UAGC is an online program that enables students to enact meaningful change in society.
 This 62-credit program consists of ten core courses, seven specialization courses, and a capstone seminar.
 Students also complete an Applied Doctoral Project.
 Students may choose from six specializations, including Criminology and Justice Studies, Industrial Organizational Psychology, and Sport & Performance Psychology.
-Ashford University students enjoy 24-hour technical support.
+UAGC students enjoy 24-hour technical support.

 11. CAPELLA UNIVERSITY